-- (1) Voting securities of the Company and its subsidiaries beneficially owned, or controlled or directed, directly or indirectly, by each director or proposed director as at the date of this Management Information Circular. - (2) Member of the Audit and Financial Risk Management Committee. - (3) Member of the Remuneration and Nomination Committee. - (4) Member of the Sustainability Committee.
+&lt;sup>(1) Voting securities of the Company and its subsidiaries beneficially owned, or controlled or directed, directly or indirectly, by each director or proposed director as at the date of this Management Information Circular.
+(2) Member of the Audit and Financial Risk Management Committee.